annguyenwasd/annguyenwasd/assets/blog/order-imports-in-react/index.md

 import "./c";
 import "./b";

-// Modules from the React eco-system (react, prop-types, redux modules) library sorted by name import React from "react";
+// Modules from the React ecosystem (react, prop-types, redux modules) library sorted by name import React from "react";
 import PropTypes from "prop-types";
 import { connect } from "react-redux";